hashchange/backbone.declarative.views/README.md

 Users of Marionette benefit from [automatic, integrated management][marionette-cache-integration] of the template caches which Marionette and Backbone.Declarative.Views provide.

+Backbone.Declarative.Views [makes use of data attributes][core] for defining the properties of the `el` on a template tag.
+Should you need to use fully self-contained templates, which contain the `el` of the view inline in their markup, have a look at [Backbone.Inline.Template][].
+It is based on Backbone.Declarative.Views, but provides you with a different syntax.
+(For the advantages of each, and the trade-offs, see [this comparison][Backbone.Inline.Template-why].)

 If you are a happy user of this project already, you can support its development by [donating to it][donations].
 You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].

 ## Dependencies and setup